dwisiswant0/apkleaks/README.md

 ### Dependencies

-APKLeaks using [jadx](https://github.com/skylot/jadx) dissambler to decompile APK file.
+APKLeaks using [jadx](https://github.com/skylot/jadx) disassembler to decompile APK file.
 If it doesn't exist in your environment, it'll ask you to download or nah.

 ## Usage